MANAGEMENT AND BUSINESS CONSULTING

 My Management Consulting Approach

-By applying a holistic, systems approach to consulting based on the Balanced Scorecard framework, I help organisations develop a clear line of sight from their organisational purpose right through to their final customer.
+By applying a holistic, systems approach to consulting based on the Balanced Scorecard strategic management framework, I help organisations develop a clear line of sight from their organisational purpose right through to their final customer.

 Using value mapping at each stage of the process, we are able to identify where value is added and where it is taken away.
-I also use an issue-based consulting approach to identify root cause of business problems and to develop solutions that work.
+I also use an issue-based consulting approach to identify root cause of business problems and develop solutions that work.

 My mission is to deliver sustainable results through sharing knowledge, building competency and implementing good business practice.